-Commitment Deliverable: Due Date: removed from K-West Basin.
+Commitment Statement: Richland will complete fuel removal from K-East Basin.
+This interim milestone will be complete when all spent nuclear fuel has been removed from the K-East Basin.
 It is understood that additional fuel fragments may be discovered during removal of the sludge.
-P. G. Loscoe, DOE-RL, Project Manager K-West Basin Facility including the fuel retrieval, integrated water treatment and cask loadout systems; Cask Transportation System; Cold Vacuum Drying Facility; and Canister Storage Building.
+Responsibility: P. G. Loscoe, DOE-RL, Project Manager K-East Basin Facility including the fuel retrieval, integrated water treatment and cask loadout systems; Cask Transportation System;